BIO

 Twitter: Lola On Film

-My academic references & certificates: Certified Transactional Analysis Practitioner, TA Centre, Novi Sad, 1996.
-Bachelor’s Degree in Psychology, Faculty Of Philosophy, University Of Novi Sad, 1997.
+Certified Transactional Analysis Practitioner, TA Centre, Novi Sad, 1996.
+Graduated in Psychology (BA with Honours), Faculty Of Philosophy, University Of Novi Sad, 1997.
 MA in History Of Film & Visual Media, Department of Film, Media and Cultural Studies, Birkbeck College, University Of London, 2005.
 Around 600 hours of theoretical & practical work, as well as workshops, at the Serbian Society For Integrative Art Psychotherapy (IAP), Novi Sad/Belgrade (2010-2018).
 I also attended workshops & courses in psychodrama, fine arts, dramatic arts, dance therapy, astrology, and various hermetica.

 2020 Milana Vujkov, Keyhole Elijah (novel, in progress).
 2003 Milana Vujkov, Lunatics At Large (screenplay, unproduced).
 1999 Milana Vujkov, Sugar Serendip (screenplay, unproduced).
 1996 Milana Vujkov, The Shelter (screenplay, produced).
 1996 Milana Vujkov, The Journey, NS ART, Novi Sad (book of poetry, published, part of a multimedia project with Katarina Kovač, musician and Darko Vuković, designer).